um-grex/grex-docs/content/english/connecting/ood.md

 ## OSC OpenOnDemand on Grex
 ---

-Grex's current OOD v.3 instance runs on **zebu.hpc.umanitoba.ca** (the earlier OOD v.2 instance on **aurochs.hpc.umanitoba.ca** is depreciated and no longer available) .
+Grex's current OOD v.3 instance runs on **zebu.hpc.umanitoba.ca** (the earlier OOD v.2 instance on **aurochs.hpc.umanitoba.ca** is decommissioned and no longer available).
 It is available only from UManitoba IP addresses -- that is, your computer should be on the UM Campus network or the UM VPN to connect.

 To connect from outside the UM network, please install and start [UManitoba Virtual Private Network](https://umanitoba.ca/computing/ist/connect/virtualpn.html).
 OOD relies on in-browser VNC sessions; so, a modern browser with HTML5 support is required; we recommend Google Chrome or Firefox and its derivatives (Waterfox, for example).

 **Connect to OOD when on campus network:**

 > - Point your Web browser to [https://zebu.hpc.umanitoba.ca](https://zebu.hpc.umanitoba.ca)
 > - Use your Alliance CCDB username and password to log in to Grex OOD.
-> - New: use your Alliance CCDB Duo second factor method to continue loggin in to Grex OOD.
+> - New: use your Alliance CCDB Duo second factor method to continue logging in to Grex OOD.

 **Connect to OOD using [UManitoba VPN](https://umanitoba.ca/computing/ist/connect/virtualpn.html):**